pyeventsourcing/eventsourcing/docs/topics/process.rst

 The system automatically processes new orders by making a reservation, and then a payment; facts that are registered with the order, as they happen.

-Please note, the behaviour of the system is entirely defined by the combination of the aggregates and the process policies.
+The behaviour of the system is entirely defined by the combination of the aggregates and the process policies, and the sequence defined in the system.

+The "orders, reservations, payments" system is run: firstly as a single threaded system; then with multiprocessing using a single pipeline;
+and finally with both multiprocessing and multiple pipelines.

 Aggregates
 ----------